-A 2006 study highlights the fiscal impacts of land uses on local government.
 It is no mystery that each new housing unit built in DE costs approximately $1.25 in required govt services for every $1 in new taxes generated.
-Yet the developers have most folks believing the opposite is true.
-Excerpts:
+Yet legislators and developers have most folks believing the opposite is true.

 Around the country, about one million acres of farmland per year are being developed for other uses.
 Local governments, especially in rural areas, often have difficulty financing the services that come with this development and are constantly looking for ways to improve their financial health.
 Local government officials often believe that one solution to their government’s financial difficulties lies through development, by increasing the property tax base; however, a growing body of empirical evidence shows that while commercial and industrial development can indeed improve the financial well being of a local government, residential development worsens it.
 While residential development brings with it new tax (and fee) revenue, it also brings demand for local government services.
 The cost of providing these services exceeds the revenue generated by the new houses in every case studied (American Farmland Trust).